 Kitsuki – Where to stay in Oita for Japanese Castles

 Kitsuki Castle Town is just outside Oita, known as the home of Japan’s smallest castle.
 Comparisons to Kyoto are sometimes also made for Kitsuki, as they are promoting themselves as the place to explore while dressed in traditional Japanese clothing.

 The castle and surrounding area have retained architecture from the Edo period as well, making this picturesque village a great place to explore.

 Best places to stay in Kitsuki

-Budget Hotels in Kitsuki
+Budget accommodation in Kitsuki

 |❤️ Best Area first timers||City of Oita|